 The type of radicchio most of us are familiar with, called radicchio di Chioggia or after its home town.
 It has round, tightly compacted heads.

 Even in Italy, Chioggia is the most common varietal of radicchio.
-And where I live it’s basically the only one you will find in stores, except for the very rare appearane of a Treviso precoce (see below) in one of our fancier “gourmet” supermarkets.
+And where I live in the US currently it’s basically the only one you will find in stores, except for the very rare appearane of a Treviso precoce (see below) in one of our fancier “gourmet” supermarkets.
 I’m not quite sure why Chioggia became the go to.
 While Chioggia works well in pastas and risottos, it’s the least desirable, to my mind, in other preparations, whether in salads or on its own, sautéed as radicchio in padella, oven roasted, grilled or griddled.
 I suspect the reasons are more commercial than culinary.
 Its round shape and relative compactness make it the easiest to transport,.
 And, a bit like cabbage, it lasts almost indefinitely under refrigeration.

 Similar to the Chioggia but smaller and oval rather than round is the radicchio di Verona.